Hope sells more creams that science. No one knows this better than Philosophy.

-But could Renewed Hope In A Jar, the new addition to the family, provide that something more the original formula lacks?
+But could Philosophy Renewed Hope In A Jar – the new addition to the family, – provide that something more the original formula lacks?
 Let’s take a look at the ingredients:

-Key Ingredients In Philosophy Renewed Hope In A Jar
+What’s In Philosophy Renewed Hope In A Jar?

-Thankfully, Philosophy has made a much better choice for the new Renewed Hope In A Jar: glycolic acid.
-My favourite exfoliating ingredient, glycolic acid works by dissolving the “glue” that holds skin cells together, allowing them to slough off.
+Did Philosophy made the same mistake with Renewed Hope In A Jar?
+Thankfully, nope.
+This new version contains glycolic acid, an exfoliant that dissolves the “glue” that holds skin cells together, allowing them to slough off.

 Philosophy Renewed Hope In A Jar contains a lot more silicones than the original formula.
-I don’t mind that at all.
-In fact, I’m quite fond of silicones.
+Personally, I don’t mind.
+Silicones have several advantages:

-The latter is seen as a problem by many people.
-There is this misconceptions that this barrier can suffocate skin, but that’s not true.
-Silicones have a particular molecule structure made of larger molecules with wider spaces between each molecule.
+FYI, this barrier doesn’t suffocate your skin (and not just because your skin can’t breathe – it doesn’t have lungs, ya all!).
+Silicones have a particular molecule structure made up of larger molecules with wider spaces between each molecule.
 That makes the barrier they create both protective and breathable.

-The real “problem” with silicones is that they only make skin look younger, but can’t boost collagen production, fight free radicals, or anything else that’s needed to truly fight premature ageing.
-They only provide a quick, short-term fix.
-For long-term results, you need goodies such as glycolic acid (check) and antioxidants (check?).
+The real “problem” with silicones is that they only make skin look younger, but can’t boost collagen production, fight free radicals, or anything else that’s needed to truly fight premature aging.

 Related: Are Silicones In Skincare Bad?

 Lightweight.
 Mousse-like.
 With a slight oil feel finish.